Why Work Study Isn’t Really “Financial Aid”

 Source: flickr user the-open-university.

-In the next few weeks, financial aid packages for college-bound high school seniors will begin to roll through the door.
-Interpreting and comparing them is one of life’s bigger challenges.
-In part because financial aid has its own language, in part because each school might do things just a little differently, and in part because the nuances of each individual financial aid funding source has its own set of rules and regulations.
-And then there’s work study.
+Interpreting and comparing the financial aid package that you receive from different colleges can be challenging.
+This is in part because financial aid has its own language, in part because each school might do things just a little differently, and in part because each individual financial aid funding source has its own set of rules and regulations.

 Here is an example: